 5. Holland linen

 Holland Linen is glazed medium-weight linen with an even weave.
 It has been prepared with a starch and oil combination.
-It has perfect for window blinds and lampshades.
+It is perfect for window blinds and lampshades.

-Holland Linen is a versatile linen fabric that comes with unique properties of linen.
-It has a lot of popularity in various applications.
+Holland Linen is a versatile linen fabric that comes with unique linen properties.
+It is very popular in various applications.
 This type of linen fabric is known for its smooth, even weave.
 Moreover, Holland Linen fabric comes with a distinctive shine and exclusive durability.

 Holland Linen is more resistant to stains and wear and tear.
 One of the most popular uses of this type of linen fabric is making window blinds and lampshades.
 Apart from window blinds and lampshades, Holland Linen can be used for various other purposes.